faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

         ![lambda triggered size](./images/goal3_s3_to_kinesis_cloudwatch_trigger_type_FINAL_finalized.png)

-    - assign into environment s3 bucket name -> this bucket name will be use by the lambda function as store destination after fetch file from a kinesis stream
+    - assigned into environment s3 bucket name -> this bucket name will be use by the lambda function as store destination after fetch file from a kinesis stream

 - In main stack, some policy is not created inside respective resource construct.
     - this policy is grant using cdk feature `grant` method that will automatically create a default policy